Ruiber/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-Implementations of some data structures and algorithms in C and C++.
+Implementation of some data structures and algorithms in C.